FilippoMazzara/Progetto_IFO/README.md

-- In the main panel of the selected view you will have the table containing your data in the center, you can navigate it and you are also able to select rows to copy, reorder the columns through a drag and drop and filter the records through the filters present on top of the table and in the sidebar.
+- In the main panel of the selected view you will have the table containing your data in the center, you can navigate it and you are also able to select rows and copying them to your clipboard by clicking the apposite button.
+You can also reorder the columns by dragging and dropping on the column names in the table’s header and filter the records through the filters present on top of the table and in the sidebar.
+There are individual text search boxes for each column and a main search prompt for all the table’s records.

-- Both in the main panel and in the statistics panel you will find some useful and interactive stats and plots.
+- On top of the table you will have a collapsible box containing some of the possible statistics and plots.
+These follow the changes in your data and are rendered in real time.

-- From the sidebar you can choose to hide and show columns, show and then apply various filters and to export the explored data in various formats with a wide array of options.
+- In the sidebar you will then have multiple boxes you can interact with, they are all positioned below the file upload box and they are all collapsible.
+From them, in order, you can choose to hide and show columns of the corresponding table, toggle various filters and apply them to your data.
+Lastly you can export the final explored data in various formats with a wide array of options.

+- There is also a statistics panel containing the collapsible box with more plots and stats about your data.

+If there are errors with the reading of the data or its exploration, warning and error messages will be displayed on the top part of sidebar and along side the interested plots and tables.
 All the UI elements should be pretty friendly and intuitive to use, if you find yourself having problems there are some useful tool tips sprinkled along the UI.
-In the Help page you will find more helpful tips and the app’s guide.
+In the Help page you can find more helpful tips and the app’s user guide.
 In the About page there are all the useful links, licenses and contact information.

+To close the application close the browser window and then click `Stop`.
+The GeneApp process will stop and the browser window will close (Chrome) or gray-out.
+If the app is running inside a container you’ll just have to exit the app and then stop the container.

 ## Advanced Usage